 Instructions

 - Mix the mousse base.
-Add the greek yogurt or skyr, chocolate protein powder and honey or maple syrup to a large mixing bowl.
-Using a hand mixer, mix on medium speed until the ingredients are fully mixed & incorporated.
+Add the greek yogurt or Skyr, chocolate protein powder and honey or maple syrup (if you choose to add sweetener) to a large mixing bowl.
+Using a hand mixer, mix on medium speed until the ingredients are fully mixed and incorporated.
 The mousse should have a light, fluffy texture.

 Notes